PM-G11/PM-Notebook/Topics/Project_Management_Software/README.md

 Project management software is designed to help project managers and teams plan, organize, estimate, track, and deliver projects more efficiently.
-These tools provide a centralized platform for managing project information and tasks, this can help teams work more effectively together and ensure that projects stay in budget and are completed on time.
+These tools provide a centralized platform for managing project information and tasks, this can help teams work more effectively together and ensure that projects stay within budget and are completed on time.

 ## Basic features

 - **Task Management**: Create, assign and track tasks.
 - **Time Management**: Evaluate and track the project.
-- **Integration**: Integrate tools for streamlined workflow.
+- **Integration**: Integrate tools for a streamlined workflow.
 - **Project Reports**: Generate reports from project data.
 - **Collaboration**: Keep the whole team up to date with each other.